paweljakubas/j-data-analysis/chapters/sql.md

 Connection failed: curl: (23) Failure writing output to destination
 ```

-If that happens then you need to download the shared library from http://www.jsoftware.com/download/sqlite/
+If that happens then the shared library can be downloaded from http://www.jsoftware.com/download/sqlite/
-and move it to the referenced location:
+and moved to the referenced location:
 ```bash
 sudo mv libjsqlite3.so /usr/share/j/9.03/addons/data/sqlite/lib/
 ```